hknd23/idcempy/docs/idcempy_tutorial.rst

 Middle-inflated Ordered Probit (MiOPC) Model with Correlated Errors
 -------------------------------------------------------------------

-The steps to estimate the Middle-inflated Ordered Probit (MiOPC) with correlated errors is as folowws.
+The steps to estimate the Middle-inflated Ordered Probit (MiOPC) with correlated errors is as follows:

 First is importing the data and libraries: